matthiaskoenig/porous_media/README.md

 ## pymesh
 https://pymesh.readthedocs.io/en/latest/
 PyMesh is a rapid prototyping platform focused on geometry processing.
 It provides a set of common mesh processing functionalities and interfaces with a number of state-of-the-art open source packages to combine their power seamlessly under a single developing environment.

+## FeBio mesh formats
+FEBioStudio can convert some other formats to the FEBio input specification.
+For instance, `NIKE3D [54]` and `Abaqus` input files can be imported in FEBioStudio and can be exported as a FEBio input file.

 ## mesh manipulation